hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 In the Archive the 1D Spectra data (noting that in Euclid Q1 only the red part of the spectra is available) is served via the the Datalink_ (a data access protocol compliant with the IVOA_ architecture) service.
 Programmatically, this product is accessible via the get_spectrum_ method (see the
 `Access to spectra <https://s2e2.cosmos.esa.int/www/ek_iscience/Access_to_spectra.html>`_ section in the Archive help for more information about this product).

-As it happens with accssing to other Euclid products, a two-step approach as detailed in Sect.
+**Notes:** As it happens when accessing to other Euclid products:

+* a two-step approach as detailed in Sect.
 1.6 and 1.7 above is needed.

+* Via ESA Datalabs_ you have direct access to all the Euclid products (including spectra).
+In other words: there is no need to download the spectra and this step can be skip.

 **Step 1:** First, you need to know the sources that have associated spectra.
 This information is included in the spectra_source table.
 Then, you can retrieve their associate